sanjith050801/GreatKart/README.md

 2. Run the command "source env/Scripts/activate".

-3. After that run "python manage.py runserver 9000" command.
+3. After that run "python manage.py runserver" command.

 Once command is executed you should get message displaying text "Watching for file changes with StatReloader".

-4. Then open any web browser and type "https://127.0.0.1:9000" in the address bar which will lead to the homepage of the website.
+4. Then open any web browser and type "https://127.0.0.1" in the address bar which will lead to the homepage of the website.

 5. For admin panel "https://127.0.0.1/securelogin" and login id / password can be set from the command prompt by running the command "winpty python manage.py createsuperuser" or "python manage.py createsuperuser".